artsy/artsy.github.io/_posts/2015-12-11-License-and-You.markdown

 ### Patently Permissive

-Moving up in terms father strength of the contract, there is the permissive+patent libraries.
+Moving up in terms WRT strength of the contract, there is the permissive+patent libraries.
 These allow library authors to have patents on the software.
-This can make it more business friendly.
+This can make it more business friendly, depending on the business goals.
+The most common are Apache and the Mozilla Public License.

 ### Viral

 The GPL, and it's crew.
 Roughly speaking, they say that if you want to include any GPL'd code in your projects, you need to make your entire project GPL.
 There is an important distinction in the GPL in that version 2, and version 3 differ in important ways.
-The one that I think is most important is that GPL 3 allows sublicensing.
+The one that I think is most important is that GPL 3 allows sub-licensing.
 This means that you can say "I can give Artsy a license for this code under BSD terms", allowing for some flexibility in how you apply the license.
-It also

 It's considered viral because if you have any GPL code anywhere, then everything becomes GPL.
 Rule of thumb is to avoid this license, however I'd like to offer a reason why Artsy might ship GPL code.